jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/download_options.md

 |----------------|----------|
 | `bool` | `false` |

-Setting this to `true` (or selecting it) will remove the alphanumeric ID added to the end of filenames on some websites (ex. `cyberdrop.me`).
+Setting this to `true` will remove the alphanumeric ID added to the end of filenames by some websites like  `cyberdrop.me`.

-Multipart archives filenames will be fixed so they have the proper pattern of their format.
+Multipart archive filenames will be corrected to follow the proper naming pattern for their format.

 Supported formats: `.rar` `.7z` `.tar` `.gz` `.bz2` `.zip`